 Hukme ūcẖ nīcẖ bi▫uhār.
 Hukme anik rang parkār.

-(Biohaar) conduct of the creatures is (ooch = high) sublime or (neech = low) unbecoming as per Divine commands i.e as ordained based on their past deeds;
+(Biauhaar) conduct of the creatures is (ooch = high) virtuous or (neech = low) unbecoming (hukmey) as per Divine commands, i.e. the law of acting based on nature formed by past deeds.

-it is by Divine commands that creation of (anik) innumerable (rang) hues and (parkaar) types has come into being. —
+Their actions are of (anik) innumerable (rang) hues and (parkaar) types – based on past deeds.

 ਕਰਿ ਕਰਿ ਦੇਖੈ ਅਪਨੀ ਵਡਿਆਈ ॥ ਨਾਨਕ ਸਭ ਮਹਿ ਰਹਿਆ ਸਮਾਈ ॥੧॥